-SPFA is a series of tournaments run through Awareness Athletics Inc. Our goals are to raise Autism awareness by spending some time at each tournament talking about Autism to the participants, to raise understanding by educating people on the facts of Autism and to hopefully help people with Autism gain acceptance.
+SPFA is a series of tournaments run by Awareness Athletics Inc. Our goals are to raise Autism awareness by spending some time at each tournament talking about Autism to the participants, to raise understanding by educating people on the facts of Autism and to hopefully help people with Autism gain acceptance.

 After that the next goal is to raise funds for families.
-To do that we take donations that every dollar donated goes directly to assist a person with Autism.
+To do that we take donations.
+Every dollar donated goes directly to assist a person with Autism.
 On top of that, we top up that number from our profits.

-As a business we also believe that by growing the business, as any business would, the better we do, the more we can donate.
+As a business we believe that by growing the business, as any business would, the better we do, the more we can donate.
 It is our belief that our people should be paid fairly and we will spend on advertising and promotion.

 We do not want to give the perception that we are charity tournaments.
 We are not.
 What we are though, is a business that is doing what we can to help families of Autism.

-Although we are not parents of autistic children, we had many friends that were and saw the rate of growth within North America.
+Although we are not parents of Autistic children, we had many friends that were and saw the rate of growth within North America.
 At our first tournament in 2011 the Autism rate was 1 in 144.
-By 2016 that has grown to 1 in 63 and 1 in 42 in boys.
+By 2018 that has grown to 1 in 54 and 1 in 42 in boys.
 Autism is the fastest growing disorder in North America as well as the most under-funded.

 We ran our first tournament in Belleville in 2011 for a local Autism charity called Adam's Hope.
 It was successful enough that we decided to try again next year and it grew.
 The following year we took the tournament to Milton